openreplay/openreplay/tracker/tracker-mobx/README.md

 ## Usage
 Initialize the `@openreplay/tracker` package as usual and load the plugin into it.
-Then put the generated middleware into your Redux chain.
+Then put is as a second argument to `observe` function from `mobx` package.

 ```js
 import Tracker from '@openreplay/tracker';